h4ndzdatm0ld/vSR-Scraper/README.md

 # Requirements
 This program requires the user to be running a WSL(Windows Subsystem Linux) instance on the machine.
 This has only been tested on a Ubuntu Instance.

-A customer ssh config file will need to be manually created.
-A template for this will is found under the wiki page. along with detailed instructions on how to install the following:
+A custom ssh config file will need to be manually created.
+A template for this will is found under the wiki page, along with detailed instructions on how to install the following:

 GIT, Python3, PIP and Netmiko.